 There are multiple degrees of narcissism.

 I think that every man is a little bit narcissistic.
-You have the man who stands in front of the mirror and admires his own body, and you have the man who thinks he is totally awesome.
+For example, you have the man who stands in front of the mirror and admires his own body, and you have the man who thinks he is totally awesome.

-However, that’s not the type of narcissist I will discuss here.
+However, these are not the type of narcissists I will discuss here.